Help for Parents and Caregivers

 Our trained staff, who themselves have cared for a child with mental health challenges, are here for you.

-One-to-one support for your family is available through an MCF Family Peer Support Specialist.
+One-to-one support for parents and caregivers is available through an MCF Family Peer Support Specialist.
 A Family Peer Support Specialist is a parent who has cared for a child with mental health challenges and has been trained to help other families.
 They know about the services in Maryland and in their community, and how to apply for them.

 A Family Peer Support Specialist can: